2nd Grade

 What happens to the “stuff” we put in our recycling bin?
 It can find new life as lots of fun and useful things.
 This program explains the difference between making things from natural resources and recycling.
 Lots of samples of recycled content items are included in the program!

-“Eliza and the Dragonfly” with a Trash to Treasure Craft
+“Eliza and The Dragonfly” with a Trash to Treasure Craft

 Through a reading of Eliza and the Dragonfly, students will learn about the life cycle of a dragonfly, water quality and the connections between human actions and habitats.
 We will conclude the lesson by making a dragonfly from a re-used spoon and plastic.